 - 2.3 The Proposed Development is to be located on a site of c.
-2.14hectares to the immediate west of the recently realigned R120 within the townland of Ballymakaily, Lucan, Dublin 22.
-The site in terms of its current use forms open grassland to the south of the Grand Canal. - 2.4 The majority of the site that remains in grassland contains field boundaries in the form of hedgerow and small trees that cut across the site along and adjacent to its western boundary; to the north-east along the boundary of the former access to the former farm buildings to the north; and diagonally across the site.
-The wider campus site includes further hedgerow along its southern and western boundary that forms the townland boundary between Ballymakaily and Gollierstown to the west and Grange to the south.
+5.14hectares to the immediate west of the recently realigned R120 within the townland of Ballymakaily, Lucan, Dublin 22.
+The site in terms of its current use forms open grassland to the south of the Grand Canal. - 2.4 The majority of the site that remains in grassland contains field boundaries in the form of hedgerows and small trees that cut across the site along and adjacent to its western boundary; to the north-east along the boundary of the former access to the former farm buildings to the north; and diagonally across the site.
+These hedgerows extend to c.
+572m in length.
+The wider campus site includes further hedgerow along its southern and western boundary that forms the townland boundary between Ballymakaily and Gollierstown to the west and Grange to the south that are to be retained as part of the wider development.
 The majority of the hedgerow crossing across the overall site has already been permitted to be removed, and replaced with additional hedgerows and planting under SDCC Planning Ref.
 SD19A/0042 / ABP Ref.
 PL06S.305948 and SDCC Planning Ref.
 SD21A/0042.
 A former agricultural access road leads from the realigned R120 within the north-east of the application site to the former agricultural buildings.